xcit3/xcit3/README.md

 ### 👨🏻‍💻 &nbsp;About Me
-- 🎓 &nbsp; Student at St Andrew's Cathedral School Sydney
+- 🎓 Student at St Andrew's Cathedral School Sydney
-- ✍️ &nbsp; I'll get it done tomorrow
+- ✍️ I'll get it done tomorrow
 - 🔭 I’m currently working on trying to not die during the HSC
 - 💬 Ask me about DnD
 - 🎮 Absolutely loving Silksong at the moment